|Other Names||Fas-activated serine/threonine kinase, FAST kinase, FASTK|

 Provided below are standard protocols that you may find useful for product applications.

-The protein encoded by this gene is a member of the serine/threonine protein kinase family.
+FASTK is a member of the serine/threonine protein kinase family.
 This kinase was shown to be activated rapidly during Fas-mediated apoptosis in Jurkat cells.
-In response to Fas receptor ligation, it phosphorylates TIA1, anbapoptosis-promoting nuclear RNA-binding protein.
+In response to Fas receptor ligation, it phosphorylates TIA1, an apoptosis-promoting nuclear RNA-binding protein.
 The encoded protein is a strong inducer of lymphocyte apoptosis.

 If you have any additional inquiries please email technical services at firstname.lastname@example.org.